Ra-mb/Portfolio/Video Game Sales/README.md

 ### 3. Data Analysis & Findings

-From here we use the file that was cleaned earlier.
+From here we use the file that was cleaned earlier `game_clean.csv`.

   ![Database](Images/datasetjadi.png)